 Step 5: Hang Your Perch

 Run a piece of twine 12 to 18 inches long through the loop on your perch and tie it in a knot.
 It is now ready to hang in your outdoor space.
-You can use a hook on your porch, or perhaps hang int in a tree branch.
+You can use a hook on your porch, or hang it from a tree branch.

 Now you can sit back in your outdoor sanctuary and enjoy visits from your favorite winged creatures.